Kata-Teamm8s/SysopsSquad-Archit-Kata/project-proposal.md

 2. If needed, we can consider a possible downtime to execute data migration, because we do not expect active system usage during night hours, since the system is used only within one country.

-3. In order to minimze the development costs, the legacy code should be reused as much as possible.
+3. In order to minimize the development costs, the legacy code should be reused as much as possible.